HenrikSamuelsson/embedding-sensors-and-motors-specialization/course-1-sensor-and-sensor-cicuit-design/video-3-analog-and-digital-interfaces.md

 ## 🧠 Smart Sensor Integration

-Some modern sensors include their **own analog front end** and output digital signals directly (e.g., some humidity sensors).
+Some modern sensors include their **own analog front end** and output digital signals directly (a concrete example is some humidity sensors).

 ---